GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 # HTML_CSS_JS_Flask
+Note about three.js viewers included in this project: all of the viewers should be fully functional on the main [webpage](https://githubdragonfly.github.io) and any future updates and additions will be maintained there.

 Generally intended for educational purposes.

 This is an expanded and modified version of the [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) project, set to be used with `python3` and `Flask` server.